Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Overview

-This course develops the core skills required for valuation and investment analysis in corporate finance and capital markets.
-You will learn how to value businesses, projects, and financial assets using both intrinsic valuation and relative valuation approaches.
-The course begins with the time value of money, discounted cash flow (DCF) modeling, and the estimation of free cash flow, WACC, and terminal value.
-It then examines market-based methods, including EV/EBITDA, P/E ratios, comparables analysis, and precedent transactions.
-Using Excel-based financial modeling, you will build DCF models, conduct sensitivity and scenario analysis, and interpret valuation outputs in the context of risk and investor expectations.
-The course also explores simulation techniques and the integration of AI tools in financial modeling, with attention to governance and model validation.
-By the end, you will be able to apply valuation frameworks to assess corporate value, analyze investment risk, and support data-driven financial decision-making.
+This course develops the core skills required for Valuation and Investment Analysis in corporate finance, capital markets, and strategic financial decision-making.
+Learners will gain practical expertise in financial and investment analysis, business valuation, and modern investment analysis techniques used by finance professionals, investment analysts, and corporate strategists.
+The course begins by introducing foundational concepts such as the time value of money, discounted cash flow (DCF) modeling, and the estimation of free cash flow, WACC, and terminal value.
+Participants will learn what is valuation, how to valuate a business, and how intrinsic and market-based valuation approaches are applied in real-world financial environments.
+The course also explores widely used relative valuation methods, including EV/EBITDA, P/E ratios, comparables analysis, and precedent transactions.
+Using Excel-based financial modeling and valuation techniques, learners will build DCF models, conduct sensitivity and scenario analysis, and interpret valuation outputs in the context of investment risk and investor expectations.
+The course further examines simulation methods, governance practices, and the integration of AI tools into modern financial modeling and valuation.
+Designed for learners pursuing careers in investment analysis and portfolio management, corporate finance, investment banking, and strategic investing, this course provides practical exposure to industry-relevant investment analysis and strategy frameworks used across global financial markets.
+It is relevant for professionals seeking expertise in business valuation, financial modeling, and advanced financial investment analysis through online learning pathways.
+By the end of the course, participants will be able to apply advanced valuation frameworks to assess corporate value, analyze investment risk, and support data-driven financial decision-making across a range of financial and investment scenarios.

 Syllabus